2021–22 South-West Indian Ocean cyclone season: Systems

-Moderate Tropical Storm Ana
+Severe Tropical Storm Ana

-At 07:30 UTC on 20 January, the Joint Typhoon Warning Center began monitoring an area of convection, which they designated as Invest 93S, approximately 378 nmi from Mauritius, with the agency giving a low chance for potential tropical cyclogenesis within the next 24 hours.
-Early the next day, at 02:00 UTC, the JTWC issued a Tropical Cyclone Formation Alert (TCFA) for Invest 93S, as the agency noted its consolidation of a well-defined low-level circulation (LLC).
-Later at 12:00 UTC, the MFR declared the tropical low pressure system as a zone of disturbed weather, making it the first system of the season.
-Twelve hours later, the MFR upgraded it to a tropical disturbance, further upgrading it to a tropical depression by 06:00 UTC on 22 January.
+On 20 January, the Joint Typhoon Warning Center began monitoring an area of convection approximately 378 nmi from Mauritius, and gave a low chance for potential tropical cyclogenesis within the next 24 hours.
+Early the next day, the JTWC issued a Tropical Cyclone Formation Alert (TCFA) for the system, as it consolidated a well-defined low-level circulation center (LLCC).
+Later at 12:00 UTC, the MFR declared the tropical low pressure system as a zone of disturbed weather, becoming the first system of the season.
+Twelve hours later, the MFR upgraded it to a tropical disturbance, before further upgrading it to a tropical depression by 06:00 UTC on 22 January.
 Between 08:00 UTC and 09:00 UTC, the system's center crossed between Toamasina and Île Sainte-Marie as a tropical depression, with the MFR re-classifying the system as an overland depression.
 Following landfall, the system weakened slightly, though its structure remained intact.
-At 06:00 UTC the next day, the MFR re-classified it again as a tropical disturbance after entering the Mozambique Channel.
+By the next day, the MFR re-classified it again as a tropical disturbance after entering the Mozambique Channel.
 Six hours later, it re-intensified into a tropical depression, as it gradually regained its structure.
-At 15:00 UTC on 23 January, the JTWC declared the system a tropical cyclone and designated it 07S.
-The MFR later upgraded it to a moderate tropical storm and named it Ana, making it the first named storm of the season.
-Ana maintained its intensity until at 08:00 UTC the same day, when it made landfall near south of Angoche, Mozambique.
-The system later moved westwards as an overland depression, crossing across southern Malawi and northern Zimbabwe, and by midday of 25 January, it became a remnant low over the adjoining areas of Zimbabwe and Zambia.
-The remnant later moved towards Angola and was last noted on 30 January around Namibia and Angola.
+At 15:00 UTC that same day, the JTWC upgraded the system to a tropical cyclone and designated it 07S.
+The system later intensified to a moderate tropical storm, with the MFR naming it Ana.
+It then made landfall in Mozambique, and rapidly weakened, primarily due to friction in land mass.

 Despite being a weak system, Ana caused devastating floods in Madagascar, Malawi, and Mozambique, killing 115 people in total.
 Before becoming a moderate tropical storm, Ana made landfall as a tropical depression in Madagascar, causing heavy rainfall which led to deadly landslides and floods; it caused 58 fatalities in the country.
 An estimated 55,000 people had become homeless and 130,000 were forced to flee to temporary habitation centres.
 In Mozambique, at least 20 people had died and 10,000 homes had been destroyed.
 An additional 20,000 were affected by the cyclone.
 In Malawi, 200,000 people had been displaced and 37 fatalities had been reported, with additional 22 being missing.
 Catastrophic flooding caused severe damages to infrastructure and powerlines, which led to severe power outages in the affected areas.
 The Kapichira hydroelectric dam was badly damaged due to the flash floods.
 Because of this, the government of Malawi declared a state of natural disaster.